stoachup/ez-excel-mgt/readme.md

 - **Filling**: Fill an existing sheet of an existing Excel file with data based on headers that are not necessarily in the first row of the sheet.
 Can handle Pandas, Polars and Dict of Lists.
 List of lists is also supported, provided the column names are provided too.
 Can handle overwriting existing data.
 Can skip nulls.
 Can handle strict matching of column names.

+- **Copying**: Copy a range of cells from one sheet of an Excel file to a sheet in another Excel file.
+Can handle transposing the range.

+- **Transforming**: Transform a range of cells from one sheet to another.
+Can handle summing, counting, averaging per row or column.

 ## Installation

 Install the module using `pip` or your favorite package manager: